 Leica M Typ 240 vs Sony A7S II

 The Leica M (Typ 240) and the Sony Alpha 7S II are two digital cameras that were announced, respectively, in September 2012 and September 2015.
-The M Typ 240 is a rangefinder-style mirrorless camera, while the A7S II is a mirrorless interchangeable lens camera.
+The M Typ 240 is a fixed lens compact, while the A7S II is a rangefinder-style mirrorless.
 Both cameras are equipped with a full frame sensor.
 The Leica has a resolution of 23.7 megapixels, whereas the Sony provides 12 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.